aybarra/chewie-handbook/README.md

 # General Notes:
 1. His energy will match your input and enthusiasm, if you are down to play he will play....if you want to chill and sit on the couch he'll come sit next to you.
+2. You may notice a patch of fur missing on his right side, this has been checked and rechecked and confirmed not to be ringworm, he was provided an injection that should prevent him from being itchy on that side so he shouldn't scratch at it (I'm pretty sure he can't reach at that part of his back but he can maybe rub against furniture), but please let us know if that changes.

 # Included Equipment & Consumables
  - 1 dog bowl